Mozambique's economy facing multiple risks as insurgency grows - S&P Global

 But that rebound was subject to completion of the gas projects in the face of mounting security risks, as well as risks of droughts and flooding.
 Mozambique was battered by two massive cyclones in 2019, and another hit its shores in this year.

-This week French energy group Total (TOTF.PA) declared force majeure on its $20 billion liquefied natural gas (LNG) project following the insurgent attacks. read more
+This week French energy group Total declared force majeure on its $20 billion liquefied natural gas (LNG) project following the insurgent attacks.

 “If this project comes on stream as expected by 2024-2025, it will benefit Mozambique’s economic outlook, and support wealth levels that are currently very low by global comparison,” said S&P.